dnnxl/Mastermind/README.md

 # Mastermind

-This is a small project made it in Python code.
-It consist in a game called Mastermind
+Is a board game that required memory and logic.